JoshuaHolloway/web-sprint-challenge-javascript-fundamentals/README.md

-4. Describe the four rules of the 'this' keyword.5.
-Why do we need super() in an extended class?
+4. Describe the four rules of the 'this' keyword.

   * Implicit Binding
     * this refers to the object that called the method.